kingopara/social-network/README.md

 OR run `npm install` to install all packages at once

 ## Usage

+* At the root of the project , run `npm start` to start the server and link to database.
+* Navigate to insomnia core to perform `CRUD` on the `User` and `Thought Models`.
+* Create and Delete `Reactions` for the Thoughts and get the total counts of reactions a thought has.
+* Add `Friends` to the User and get the total counts of friends.

 ## Credit
 This app was made with love and hardwork by Praise Opara